tlk106/SpawnStar/README.md

 3. Install this repo

-4. Make a directory called "build".
+4. Make a directory called "build" inside the root folder.

 5. Go into build